2023 naturally gaited barefoot Tennessee walking horse flat walk at 19 years old

 Achieving relaxation and balance

-In competition dressage, we believed the horse was in balance when ridden briskly forward enough to track up the hind leg steps.
+In competition dressage, we believed the horse was in balance when ridden briskly forward enough to track up the hind leg steps into the forefoot hoofprints.

 True balance occurs when the head and neck are carried more over the horse’s body mass.
 The hindquarters engage where the hind legs lift beneath the belly more than push beyond the tail in disengagement.
 Engaging the abdominal muscles lift the back, and the chest muscles lift the shoulders and wither.
 This doesn’t happen in a long and low position.

 In competition dressage, true balance is introduced at Second level where shoulder-in, haunches-in, and rein back are required.
-No wonder why it took Seili and I a couple years before we reached a showable Second level dressage test.
-We had to undo the habit of riding on the forehand to developing a posture of balance.
+No wonder why it took us a couple years before we reached Second level.
+We had to undo the habit of riding on the forehand and develop a posture of balance.

-Few riders I know ever reach Second level and beyond in the competition dressage system.
+Few riders I know ever reach Second level and beyond from the competition dressage system.
 How do horse’s learn balance?
+Wouldn’t it make more sense to teach the horse top line stretching AND balance from the get go?

 French dressage prioritizes balance and relaxation from the beginning of training.
-The rider gently teaches the horse how to accept and follow a mild snaffle bit from the ground.
+The rider gently teaches the horse how to accept and follow a mild snaffle bit from the ground at a halt.
 At a relaxed and balanced position, the horse learns to carry its own head and neck and not lean on the rider’s hands.
-The horse learns lateral exercises and rein back, as well as flexions and an extended position in-hand before saddle training.
+The horse learns lateral exercises and rein back, as well as flexions and an extended position in-hand before saddle training begins.

 Neck extension at a flat walk